nasa/openmct/e2e/README.md

 So for every commit, Playwright is effectively running 4 x 2 concurrent browsercontexts to keep the overall runtime to a miminum.

 At the same time, we don't want to waste CI resources on parallel runs, so we've configured each shard to fail after 5 test failures.
 Test failure logs are recorded and stored to allow fast triage.

-#### Test Promotion

-In order to maintain fast and reliable feedback, tests go through a promotion process.
-All new test cases or test suites must be labeled with the `@unstable` annotation.
-The Open MCT dev team runs these unstable tests in our private repos to ensure they work downstream and are reliable.

-- To run the stable tests, use the `npm run test:e2e:stable` command.
-- To run the new and flaky tests, use the `npm run test:e2e:unstable` command.

-A testcase and testsuite are to be unmarked as @unstable when:

-1. They run as part of "full" run 5 times without failure.
-2. They've been by a Open MCT Developer 5 times in the closed source repo without failure.

 ### Cross-browser and Cross-operating system